 Myth 3: “No employers will hire me for internships as I am not experienced enough.”

 Yes, some internship positions demand for higher educational qualifications hence they seek for university undergraduates, but not all internships base their search on that.
 I submitted my resume to many companies and went for multiple interviews before I settled down on a Public Relations agency.
 According to my personal experience, I would say that it was about 50-50.
 In fact, most employers were kind to me and some were even nice enough to explain to me why they couldn’t hire me (e.g. looking for university students).
 However, the 50-50 gauge should be taken with caution as my experience revolved around the marketing, PR and advertising fields.
-It also depends on the demand and supply at that point of time when you are seeking for internships.
+It also depends on the demand and supply at that point in time when you are seeking internships.

 Furthermore, going for multiple interviews will boost your interview skills.
-Different companies look out for different things that range from language abilities, character, software competence, interest etc. Your resume reflects little about you – your education achievements are just a part of what employers are looking out for.
+Different companies lookout for different things that range from language abilities, character, software competence, interest etc. Your resume reflects little about you – your education achievements are just a part of what employers are looking out for.
 Hence, interviews are important as they reflect the traits that are not reflected in your resume.
 Universities are very aware of this, which is why most universities provide students with workshops that train their interview skills, such as NUS’ ‘Resume writing and interviewing skills’ workshop for cohort 2015.
 You will make mistakes during your interviews, but they will guide you to be a better interviewee as you learn from the mistakes you make.

 How should you seek for internships?
 Below is a list of portals you can consider.